Who’s Counting: Estimating Monarch Colony Size

 Lead Staff:

-Counting Butterflies is an iSWOOP workshop focused on monarch butterflies that overwinter in California and in Michoacán, Mexico.
-Following the iSWOOP model, volunteer docents at the overwintering grounds at Pismo State Beach Park in California will be briefed on the science and asked to talk about it with visitors.
+Counting Butterflies was an iSWOOP workshop focused on monarch butterflies that overwinter in California and in Michoacán, Mexico.
+Following the iSWOOP model, volunteer docents at the overwintering grounds at Pismo State Beach Park in California were briefed on the science and asked to talk about it with visitors.

-The goal is to increase the public’s STEM knowledge and appreciation for collaborations between scientists and government resource managers that work to preserve a threatened species.
+The goal was to increase the public’s STEM knowledge and appreciation for collaborations between scientists and government resource managers that work to preserve a threatened species.

 Videos